 Did this long-term winner really underperform in 2020, or did it perform as expected?
 What is the factor that investors are talking about today?

-Join us as MSCI experts discuss the misconceptions around minimum volatility and share insights on what an investor can reasonably expect from a minimum volatility strategy.
+In this webinar, we discussed the misconceptions around minimum volatility and shared insights on what an investor can reasonably expect from a minimum volatility strategy.

 - Minimum volatility performance in 2020

 - Short-term vs long-term horizons